crucesh/Getting_and_Cleaning_Data_Course_Project/README.md

 GitHub repo of the assignment

 This repo includes the following files

-The R file "run_analysis.R" that executes the assigniments The CodeBook that explains each variable generated
+The R file "run_analysis.R" that executes the assigniments

+The "CodeBook" that explains each variable generated